qiugits/dollar-fish/README.md

 function fish_right_prompt; end
 ```

-… Or copy one from your favorite theme, make up something of your own, or copy/paste a bobthefish default function and modify it to your taste!
+… Or copy one from your favorite theme, make up something of your own, or copy/paste a dollar default function and modify it to your taste!

 ```fish
 function fish_greeting